Jim Murray, Chairman:

 Conor is the representative from the Department of Public Expenditure and Reform.

-Helen is the representative from the Department of Employment Affairs and Social Protection.
+Alan is the representative from the Department of Employment Affairs and Social Protection.